 Home

-Every static check the scanner runs.
+Every static check behind the merge verdict.

-40 static checks across 11 categories — use this as your AI agent release-readiness checklist.
+132 static checks across 24 categories — use this as your AI agent release-readiness checklist.
 Every category corresponds to a class of release risk for tool-using agents (MCP, OpenAPI, OpenAI Agents SDK, Anthropic, LangChain, CrewAI, Google ADK, Codex plugins, n8n).
 Vendored from docs/checks.json and refreshed on each agents-shipgate release.

 Use this catalog as your...